selforganising/book/about/tester.md

 # Tester

-The tester's role is technically challenging, particularly in the first week.

-The tester's main responsiblitity is to turn *user stories* in *Trello* into acceptance tests using *Mocha* and *Supertest*.
-Do not attempt to do this alone, but pair up with one of the other tester's.
+Testers are expected to collaborate closely with each other.

+##Responsibilities

+* Ensure that *user stories* in *Trello* are written in a form that can be used as acceptance tests
+* Write tests (using *Mocha* and *Supertest*)
+* Make sure that your team are all constantly running tests against their code
+* Make sure that your team are all constantly using JSHint
+* Move user stories in Trello into a stack called *"DONE: tests passing"* only when all test pass and all JavaScript code has been run through JSHint without errors or warnings
+* Present a tutorial on some aspect of their work
+* Handover to the new tester on Friday

 See the notes on *BDD* in Week 1.